paritytech/research/docs/Polkadot/protocols/block-production/Babe.md

 **Theorem 2 or Chain Density.**  The Chain Density (CD) property is satisfied over $s_{cd}$ slots in BABE with probability $1 - \exp(-\frac{p_H\_\mathsf{timely}p_\bot^{\D_m} s_{cd} \omega_H^2}{2}) - \exp(-\frac{\gamma^2s_{cd}p_m\_\mathsf{timely}}{2+\gamma}) - \exp(-\ell)$, where $\omega_H \in (0,1)$ and $\gamma > 0$.

-**Proof.** Determine the minimum difference between the number of honest slots and the number of malicious slots within $s_{cd}$ slots of a single synch-epoch.
+**Proof.** Determine the minimum difference between the number of honest slots and the number of malicious slots within $s_{cd}$ slots of a single sync epoch.
 To achieve this, identify the minimum number of honest slots, denoted by $H$, and the maximum number of malicious slots, denoted by $m$.

 Using the Chernoff bound, the probability of deviation can be bounded for all $\omega \in (0,1)$: